Three great dividend stocks!

 Most noteworthy, the company is best known for its successful drug Humira.
 Due to Humira, Abbvie’s revenue has grown steadily over the past several years.

-However, Humira now represents about 65% of total revenues.
+However, Humira now represents more than 50% of total revenues.
 Such high revenue concentration in a single product represents a significant business risk.
 Humira sales could drop in the future due to the loss of patent protection or competition from new drugs called biosimilars.
 Such factors could put the dividend at risk in the future.

 - Recent dividend yield: 4.7%